TheOpenDictionary/odict.org/src/content/docs/introduction/motivation.md

 - Structured by default
 - Portable and small, with no extra overhead of database systems like SQLite

 The result?
 The Open Dictionary Project.
+For more details, you can check out our [comparisons table](/docs/introduction/comparisons)!

 Ready to get started?
 Check out our [Quickstart](/docs/introduction/quickstart).